hitchedscife/RoDDoS/README.md

  3. -threads    = how many DDoS sessions to start
  4. -duration   = how long it lasts

+# installation

+1. git clone or code>download as zip
+2. extract the folder
+3. delete the zip file after extracting
+4. done!

 # usage
 1. install python with path enabled